sroberts/sroberts.github.io/resume.md

 <i class="fa fa-calendar-o"></i> April 2010 to December 2011

-- Established operational priorities and procedures including technology selection, hiring,documentation, as well as acting as a subject matter expert on network monitoring.
+- Established operational priorities and procedures including technology selection, hiring, documentation, as well as acting as a subject matter expert on network monitoring.
 - Conducted investigations and incident responses as a member of the Focused Operations Investigation team.
 - Developed IDS and SIEM content for Focused Operations team to identify, track, and remediate advanced targeted attacks against the enterprise.
 - Developed Tier 1 & 2: Intrusion Analyst course along side OJT and brown bag sessions.